 Dissected, the customer has defined this tap as one with a "major" or "outside diameter" measuring 1 inch, with 20 threads per inch.

-2B is a reference to Class of Fit. - 2B applies to "internal" thread, like seen in a nut.
+- 2B is a reference to Class of Fit. - 2B applies to "internal" thread, like seen in a nut.
 2A would refer to the same Class, but "external" thread, as seen on a bolt or screw.
-Additional classes, and designations, can be found in the Engineering Section of our website. (www.natool.com/engineering-data)

 Additional information provided in a description may also include the need for a surface treatment, or coating, or a specific geometry for cutting edge or flutes.
 Extended length to suit the application may also be noted.
-If additional information provided does not fit the common ones described above, please share it with North American Tool.
+If additional information provided does not fit the common ones described above, please share it with Browne Sales.